malliina/staticweb/README.md

     sbt content/deploy

+The *deploy* command:

+1. Builds the CSS and JavaScript assets
+1. Generates HTML files that may use the built assets
-The *deploy* command builds and outputs assets to the *dist* directory, then uploads gzipped versions of the files to Google Cloud Storage.
+1. Uploads gzipped versions of the files to Google Cloud Storage